andreiarusoaie/itc-testing-tools/README.md

 # itc-testing-tools

-This repo contains several scripts that can be used to run several static analysis tools over the modified ITC-Toyota benchmark avaiable [here](https://github.com/andreiarusoaie/itc-benchmarks).
+This repo contains several scripts that can be used to run several static analysis tools over the modified ITC-Toyota benchmark available [here](https://github.com/andreiarusoaie/itc-benchmarks).

 In this README you can explore:
 * [Main directory stucture](#main-directory-structure)